Work doesn’t slow down because you lack tools.

 What Is a Decision Efficiency System?

-A decision efficiency system is a structured operating model that reduces unnecessary choices, standardizes recurring decisions, and improves execution speed using frameworks like scorecards, defaults, and checklists.
-Its goal is to minimize cognitive load while maintaining decision quality and consistency over time.
+A decision efficiency system is a structured framework that reduces unnecessary choices, standardizes recurring decisions, and improves execution speed through defaults, scorecards, and repeatable workflows.

 Why Most Productivity Systems Fail